 Through your kindness and generosity Love Acadiana will continue to serve the helpless and hurting of our region.
 Thank you for helping us Love Acadiana.

 Cindy Dilena is a graduate of Miami University with her MBA from the University of Michigan.
 For almost two decades, she lived and worked with her husband, Tim, and their 4 children in one of the poorest inner-cities of America in Detroit, Michigan.
-Here she led the efforts of neighborhood revitalization including a school playground, a charter school, a weekly feeding program, a food pantry, a home ownership program and construction of a 10,000 square foot Ministry center for the children and youth.
+Here she led the efforts of neighborhood revitalization including a school playground, a weekly feeding program, a food pantry, a home ownership program and construction of a 10,000 square foot Ministry center for the children and youth.
 Cindy brings this experience to rebuilding lives and the hope of thousands of people through Love Acadiana.